JaimePolop/RExpository/README.md

 ### regexFinder Usage

 Usage: regexFinder.go [OPTIONS]

 By default regexFinder does not use the regular expresions that gives to much false positives.
 If you want to activate this function just type ```-c``` at the end of the execution comand.
 ```
 Options:
-  -d <local-directory>                          Find any coincidence with a local directory you want to analyze and the regular expresions.
+  -d <local-directory>                          Find matches with a local directory you want to analyze and the regex.
-  -r <github-repository>                        Find any coincidence with a github repository you want to analyze and the regular expresions.
+  -r <github-repository>                        Find matches with a github repository you want to analyze and the regex.
-  -rs <github-repository> <github-repository>   Find any coincidence with several github repositories you want to analyze and the regular expresions.
+  -rs <github-repository> <github-repository>   Find matches with several github repositories you want to analyze and the regex.
-  [-c]                                          Always at the end.
-Add the regular expresions that gives false positives.
+  [-c]                                          **Always at the end!!**.
+Add the regex that gives false positives.
   -h                                            Show the usage of the script.
 ```